 1.18.
 The state report of Sixth Economic Census has been published.
 This report is based on the detailed tabulation done after the Intelligent Character Recognition (ICR).
 The report of Sixth Economic Census presents a comprehensive statistical profile of the enterprises in the State.
 For the first time, data of Handicraft/Handloom establishments, establishments owned by women and their source of finance etc. were identified separately and the information on no. of persons working therein was also collected.

 1.19 Seventh Economic Census commence in the state from August 2019 work under progress.

-1.20 In this census all establishments including household enterprises, engaged in production or distribution of goods/services (other than for the sole purpose of own consumption) in non- farm agricultural and non-agricultural sector will be counted.
+1.20 In this census all establishments including household enterprises, engaged in production or distribution of goods/services (other than for the sole purpose of own consumption) in non- farm agricultural and non-agricultural sector have been counted.

-1.21 In case of agriculture, establishments engaged in crop production and plantation will not be covered.
-In case of non-agriculture, establishments engaged in public administration, defense, compulsory social security, activities of households as employers of domestic personnel, activities of territorial organizations and bodies and illegal activities would not be covered during the 7th Economic Census.
+1.21 In case of agriculture, establishments engaged in crop production and plantation has not been covered.
+In case of non-agriculture, establishments engaged in public administration, defense, compulsory social security, activities of households as employers of domestic personnel, activities of territorial organizations and bodies and illegal activities have not been covered during the 7th Economic Census.

 a.
 Economic Statistics Division, Central Statistics Office, Ministry Of Statistics And Program Implementation, GOI, New Delhi

 c.
 National Sample Survey Organization (Field Operation Division), MoS&PI, GOI

 1.25 The 7th Economic Census, conducted with advanced ICT tools and applications.
 The Census has been conducted using state-of-the-art ICT platform, real-time data validation & scrutiny, monitoring & supervision using interactive MIS dashboards.
 Finalization & dissemination of results will be published through Statistical reports.